Student Opportunities

 What are the Audition Requirements?

-• Acting auditions are monologue presentations consisting of two contrasting monologues.
+• Acting auditions are monologue presentations consisting of two contrasting monologues (see taping instructions below).

 • Divide your audition time however you’d like but remember there is a 2 minute time limit for performance auditions.

 • Technical Theatre auditions consist of the technician or designer presenting their best work (a costume design, a promptbook, a scenic design, a lighting plot, etc), and an explanation of your process as a designer or technician.
-This can include insight into your research, and/or inspirations.
+This can include insight into your research, and/or inspirations (see tape recommendations below).

 • Record your audition horizontally and convert to an .mp4 or .mov file to upload in your account.

-The deadline to upload your audition in your personal thespianpointtracker account is November 18.
+The deadline to upload your audition in your personal student account is November 18.

 How To Participate in Callbacks and Interviews:

 Callbacks through a personal interview with college and university representatives will occur at ThesCon.
-Be sure to check the method of contact (email address) you provided in thespianpointtracker to see what schools would like to meet with you individually about your future with their school.
+Be sure to check the method of contact (email address) you provided in students.cothespians.net to see what schools would like to meet with you individually about your future with their school.
 Be prepared to answer questions about yourself, your goals in theatre, and to ask questions about the school’s program.
-You may be asked to repeat all or a portion of your audition.
-Please have the courtesy to contact all schools that call you back.
+Theatre is a business of networking.
+Please have the courtesy to contact all schools that call you back (even if it’s only stopping by their table in Lobby B).
 Scholarships and admission, based on your audition, may also be offered to you by mail, phone or email after the conference is over.

 Colorado State Thespians Scholarships